Irish football team apologise after official falsely reported death of player

 Ballybrack FC falsely reported that Fernando Nuno La Fuente had died in a traffic accident.

-An amateur Irish football club has apologised for a “gross error of judgment” after falsely reporting that one of its players had died.
+An amateur Irish football club have apologised for a “gross error of judgment” after falsely reporting that one of their players had died.

 Ballybrack FC, based in Dublin, told the Leinster Senior League that Fernando Nuno La Fuente, a Spanish native, had been killed in a traffic accident last Thursday.